MIGRAINES & DISABILITY BENEFITS

 Migraines are not just a headache.
 Migraines are a severe headache that often comes with nausea, vomiting and light sensitivity.
 However, migraine symptoms are different for everyone.
 But, they are known to be vascular headaches that create serious head pain.
 The head pain is caused by the activation of nerve fibers that are within the three membranes that cover the brain and spinal cord.

 There are many types of headaches, but there are two types of migraine headaches.
 First, there is Migraine with aura.
 Second, there is migraine without aura.
-Migraine with aura is accompanied by visual, sensory, or other central nervous system symptoms.
-The symptoms of a migraine without aura are nausea, vomiting, light sensitivity and phonophobia (sound sensitivity).
+Migraine with aura has other symptoms, including visual, sensory, or other central nervous system symptoms.
+The symptoms of a migraine without aura are nausea, vomiting, light sensitivity and sound sensitivity.
 Migraine without aura is the most common form of migraine.

 WHAT CAUSES MIGRAINES?